eBay/tsv-utils/README.md

 ## Installation

+### Prebuilt binaries

+Prebuilt binaries are available for Linux and Mac, these can be found on the [Github releases](https://github.com/eBay/tsv-utils-dlang/releases) page.
+Download and unpack the tar.gz file.
+Executables are in the `bin` directory.
+Add this directory or specific tools to the path.

+### Build from source files

 Download a D compiler (http://dlang.org/download.html).
 These tools have been tested with the DMD and LDC compilers, on Mac OSX and Linux.
 Use DMD version 2.070 or later, LDC version 1.0.0 or later.

 Clone this repository, select a compiler, and run `make` from the top level directory: